-Whether you are boarding in a blizzard, flurry, rain or even hail a pair of Burton Hail snowboard boots will make the experience a pleasurable one.
-With features shock-proof air cushioning you can ride rough icy trails, extra long rails and land big jumps without worrying about how your foot will feel after.
-The Flex2 liner and Flex Spine 2.0 add to the comfort of you boot, while giving you the support that you need.
-Lace up a pair of Burton Hail boots this season with their Power Lacing System and hit the slopes hard.
+Whether you are boarding in a blizzard, flurry, rain or even hail, a pair of Burton Hail snowboard boots will make the experience a pleasurable one.
+With features such as shock-proof air cushioning you can ride rough icy trails, extra long rails and land big jumps without worrying about how your feet will handle the impact.
+The Flex 2 liner and Flex Spine 2.0 add to the comfort of you boot, while giving you the support that you need.
+Lace up a pair of Burton Hail boots this season and hit the slopes hard.

-- LACING: 2:1 Power Lacing System with NEW Speed Hooks
+- Lacing: 2:1 Power Lacing System with Speed Hooks

-- CUSHIONING: NEW Midsole with 270degree Airbag Cushioning
+- Cushioning: Midsole with 270 degree Airbag Cushioning

-- FLEX AND RESPONSE: Articulating Cuff, NEW Flex Notches, Flex Spine Backstay with NEW Stay-Puft Calf Capsule, and Medium Flex Thin Profile 3D Molded Tongue
+- Flex and Response: Articulating Cuff, Flex Notches, Flex Spine Backstay with Stay-Puft Calf Capsule, and Medium Flex Thin Profile 3D Molded Tongue

-- COMFORT: NEW Ultra Cush Park 2 Molded 3-Layer EVA Footbed with Aegis Antimicrobial Coating, and NEW Soft Edge Tongue
+- Comfort: Ultra Cush Park 2 Molded 3-Layer EVA Footbed with Aegis Antimicrobial Coating, and Soft Edge Tongue

 - Support: 4